ASzot/rl-toolkit/rlf/exp_mgr/README.md

 Typically this is run as `python rl-toolkit/rlf/exp_mgr/auto_plot.py --plot-cfg my_plot_cfgs/plot.yaml`.

+You can also create bar plots the exact same way with `python rl-toolkit/rlf/exp_mgr/auto_bar.py --plot-cfg my_plot_cfgs/plot.yaml`.
+Bar plots only work with `line_sections` and do not work with `plot_sections`, but otherwise use almost exactly the same configuration format.

 Documentation of the plot settings YAML file.
 Most properties in the `plot_sections` element can also be set in the base element as a default.
 ```